Ida Odén

-Ida Odén (born 14 April 1987) is a Swedish female former handballer.
+Ida Sofia Odén (born 14 April 1987) is a Swedish female former handballer.
 She played her entire senior career for IK Sävehof, and featured regularly in the Swedish national team.
+In 2014-15 she was named Swedish player of the year.

 She won the Swedish Championship 11 times, including 7 times in a row from 2009 to 2015.
 She initially retired in 2015, but made a comeback for the finals of the 2016 season and would play on for 2 more seasons.
+When she won her 10th title in 2016, she broke the record for most Swedish Championships for a single player, taking the record from Ann-Britt Furugård and Eva Älgekrans, who both played for Stockholmspolisens IF in the 1970's and 80's.
+In the 2017-18 season, she scored the deciding goal in the final against H 65 Höör to win her 11th and final title.

+Her first major international tournament was the 2014 European Women's Handball Championship at the age of 27.
+She won bronze medals at the occasion and was one of Sweden's best players.
+She also represented Sweden at the 2016 European Championship.

+Private

 She is married to fellow handball player Robert Odén, who also played for IK Sävehof.